-Recently, trophectoderm biopsy is gaining popularity as an alternative method of embryo biopsy.
+Trophectoderm biopsy is the most common method of embryo biopsy for pre-implantation genetic screening.
 Since trophectoderm cells are extra-embryonic tissue, they do not become part of the fetus but do become part of supporting structures, such as the placenta and membranes.
 Trophectoderm biopsy takes place at the 16-32 cell “blastocyst” stage of development, as the trophectoderm is beginning to herniate through the zona pellucida.
 Instead of removing individual blastomeres, several trophectoderm cells are removed.

 Laser-asssisted Trophectoderm Biopsy Process